rednafi/rednafi.com/content/zephyr/an_ode_to_the_neo_grotesque_web.md

 of a better word, more character to it.
 From IRC rooms to personal blogs with weird pixelated designs and sound effects, the realm was fragmented, chaotic, heterogeneous, and mostly, a lot of fun.
-There were no best practices around doing anything, and the notion of creativity wasn't tied to the craft of how many keywords or interactive animations you can shove into a page to get the most amount of eyeballs.
+There were no best practices around doing anything, and the notion of creativity wasn't tied to the craft of how many keywords or interactive animations you could shove into a page to get the most eyeballs.
 You were the cool kid if you could just wire together a few pages with Perl, PHP, Python, or even Bash, and put something useful out there.

-Now, I don't want to come across as one of those anachronistic hipster millennials reeking of RMS energy, who'll reject anything that's even remotely modern.
+Now, I don’t want to come across as one of those anachronistic hipster millennials, reeking of RMS energy, who'll reject anything that's even remotely modern.
 Neither am I under the illusion that web 1.0 was a blissful nirvana, and we should've halted the progress wheel there.
 I wouldn't want to relive the past of loading jQuery-heavy pages on my crappy 2G